leonidasdev/flight-safety-system-simulation/README.md

 ## License

-This is an academic project for educational purposes.
+This project is licensed under the MIT License.
+See the [LICENSE](./LICENSE) file for details.

 ## Target Platform